-If a student fails to obtain a minimum "B" grade in a major course, minimum "C" grade in a science course during the sophomore year (including summer), or at the completion of either the fall or spring semester (sophomore year) falls below the minimum 3.00 cumulative Q.P.A., the student will be dismissed from the Physician Assistant Program.
-Additionally, any student who fails to obtain a minimum 2.666 Q.P.A. ("B-") average in a combined Q.P.A. of BIOL 205/205L and BIOL 206/206L, if taken during the sophomore year, will be dismissed from the Physician Assistant Program.
-Upon completion of the spring semester (sophomore year), any student with the major/science courses cumulative Q.P.A. below 3.00 will be automatically placed on Physician Assistant Program Academic Probation.
+Upon completion of the fall semester (sophomore year), any student with a cumulative Q.P.A. below 2.85 will be automatically placed on one semester of Physician Assistant Program Academic Probation.
+If a student fails to obtain a minimum "B" grade in a major course, minimum "C" grade in a collateral^{} course during the sophomore year (including summer), or at the completion of the spring semester (sophomore year) falls below the minimum 2.85 cumulative Q.P.A., the student will be dismissed from the Physician Assistant Program.
+Upon completion of the spring semester (sophomore year), any student with the major/collateral^{} courses cumulative Q.P.A. below 3.00 will be automatically placed on Physician Assistant Program Academic Probation.